-Here in the age of internet and social media propaganda takes on a new meaning as we realize we ALL have power to influence culture in a positive way.
-In this way, propaganda is simply public relations on behalf on an ideology, where an ideology is simply an “idea”.
+Here in the age of internet and social media propaganda takes on a new meaning as we realize we ALL have power to influence culture in a positive way (via digital democracy and more).

-If you want to be technical, even facts can be a type of propaganda, as while the facts themselves are clearly stated, the choice of facts and their ordering can be a choice of ideology (something i’ve had to come to grips with as the writer of a facts site).
+If you want to be technical, even facts can be seen a type of propaganda, as while the facts themselves are clearly stated, the choice of facts and their ordering can be a choice of ideology (something i’ve had to come to grips with as the writer of a facts site).

 Since it is very difficult to remove ourselves from influencing, or being influenced, it is better then that we understand propaganda, the social psychology behind it, and how we can personally use it for the forces of good and guard ourselves against the malicious intentions of others.
 In ways, this subject is at the heart of the social sciences and thusly has been studied by many of the greats from Aristotle on.